ElectroArtifex/ConvertJavaTextureToBedrock/README.md

 Example is the [CLI script](./src/cli.js)

 ## Know issues
-- Horse textures (Seems to convert also entities/horse2 to entities/horse)
+- Convert horse textures is very tricky and may buggy

 # Extras